 Magniber targets Windows OS and is distributed via the Magnitude exploit kit.
 Although this is a different and unique ransomware variant, some analysts believe that Magniber is a successor to the Cerber variant, as its payment system and the files it targets in its encryption process are the same.
 Initial samples demonstrate that Magniber only targets Korean-speaking users and, if it does not detect Korean language on the infected system, it will terminate its processes and not encrypt any files.
-If it does detect the Korean language, it will search for files to encrypt and append either .ihsdj or .kgpvwnr to the file names.
+If it does detect the Korean language, it will search for files to encrypt and append either .ihsdj, .kgpvwnr, or .dxjay to the file names.
 It also drops a ransom note named READ_ME_FOR_DECRYPT_[id].txt.
 Magniber demands a ransom payment amount of 0.2 Bitcoin.